 - Anything else!

 If your cucumbers are too heavy for the vine, put them in fabric slings tied to the trellis.
-Just ensure there’s plenty of room for them to keep growing.
+Just ensure there’s plenty of room to keep growing cucumbers.
 Also, keep in mind that cucumbers in slings may not grow straight.

 Pruning Vertical Cucumbers

-Pruning may be necessary if your cuke plants start to get rowdy.
+Pruning may be necessary if your cuke plants start to get rowdy when you grow cucumbers vertically.
 Prune from the bottom of the plant at 5-7 joints from the ground.
 This will allow the plant to fill out on the trellis.